-In NORMAL breathing during the inhale, the diaphragm pushes down on the abdominal organs creating an increase in intra-abdominal pressure.
-Want to feel intra-abdominal pressure?
-Cough and feel the sudden pressure increase in your abdomen.
-This increase in abdominal pressure will cause the abdominal wall to expand outward like a balloon filling up with air.
-It is this pressure that creates strength in your core and back, helping your body stay strong and resist pain and injury.
-If your diaphragm is working properly, your abdomen should be expanding out and in with every breath.
+In NORMAL breathing during the inhale, the diaphragm contracts and pushes down on the abdominal organs causing the abdominal wall to expand outward like a balloon filling up with air.
+If your diaphragm is working properly, your entire abdomen should be expanding out and in with every breath.

-If you feel your chest moving more when you breathe, your diaphragm is weak.
+If you feel your chest moving more when you breathe, your diaphragm is weak and not contracting in the right direction.
 You are compensating for this weakness by using neck and shoulder muscles to lift your chest, which is a common source of neck and shoulder tightness and pain.
 Not only that, your abdomen is not “pressurizing” the way it should, which is making your core weak and more prone to lower back and hip pain.

 If You Are a Chest Breather, Here is a Simple Exercise That Can Help: